jdweaver14/guide/index.md

 ## Editing Pages

 Your GitHub page can be edited in Markdown, a lightweight markup language.
-If you are unsure how to format or add content, you can search on their website [here](https://www.markdownguide.org/)
+If you are unsure how to format or add content, you can search on their [website](https://www.markdownguide.org/)